Picrotoxin: Chemical structure and synthesis

+The June 2020 synthesis instead employed the quick formation of the polycyclic core, followed by the manipulation of oxidation states of key carbon atoms in order to produce the target molecule.

+Some research suggests that picritoxin can be made by the cyclofunctionalization of cycloalkenyl systems.
+Under kinetically controlled conditions, this process generally results in exo cyclization and forms bridged ring systems like those found in picrotoxin.

+Several techniques have been developed to isolate picrotoxinin and picrotin individually.
+Reaction with the nearby cis alcohol is the key obstruction, and can be inhibited by pretreatment (protection) with trifluoroacetic anhydride in pyridine:

 Picrotoxin has also been used as a starting material in several synthetic processes, including the creation of dl-picrotoxadiene, which retains certain features of the picrotoxin skeleton.

 Mechanism of action

 Some crustacean muscle fibers have excitatory and inhibitory innervation.
 Picrotoxin blocks inhibition.
 Two different but related theories have been proposed for the mechanism by which picrotoxin acts on synapses.
 One theory is that it acts as a non-competitive channel blocker for GABAA receptor chloride channels, specifically the gamma-aminobutyric acid-activated chloride ionophore.
 A 2006 study found that, while not structurally similar to GABA, picrotoxin prevents ion flow through the chloride channels activated by GABA.
 It likely acts within the ion channels themselves, rather than at GABA recognition sites.
 Because it inhibits channels activated by GABA, GABA-enhancing drugs like barbiturates and benzodiazepines can be used as an antidote.

 Other research suggests that the toxin acts instead as a non-competitive antagonist, or inhibitor, for GABA receptors.
 A study by Newland and Cull-Candy found that, in high enough concentrations, picrotoxin reduced the amplitude of GABA currents.
 Their data indicated that it was unlikely that picrotoxin acted simply as a voltage-gated channel blocker, although it did reduce the frequency of channel openings.
 Rather, they found that picrotoxin “binds preferentially to an agonist bound form of the receptor.”
 This means that, even in the presence of low concentrations of picrotoxin, the response of neurons to GABA is reduced.